shsagir/play-area-sync/docs/app.md

 #### Set a custom root path

 Per default the domains of the App will route to the `~/htdocs` [folder](directory-structure).
 In some cases, you need to set a different document root or want to route different domains to different folder.
 [Laravel](/install-laravel), for examples, requires you to use `~/htdocs/public` per default.
 You can set a custom root path by writing the relative path to the sub-folder (all folders below the htdocs folder are allowed).
-You can do so for each domain (including App URL) you have registered within the Dashboard.

-For example, if you want to use the folder `~/htdocs/web`, just enter `web` in the input.
-If you want to use the folder `~/htdocs/app/webbroot`, just enter `app/webroot`.

 - - -